 When workers are unhappy or quit, what happens to the supply of a product?
 Click on the best answer.

 - A) increase

 - B) decrease

 - C) stays the same

 Try again!
 Unhappy workers and workers who quit are less poductive.

-Click the arrow and give it another try.

 Correct!
 This lowers productivity and decreases the supply.
 Click the arrow to continue.